The Key Differences Between Freehold and Leasehold | RWInvest Skip to content

 If you’re an investor buying an apartment with leasehold tenure, you can benefit from the chance to make a larger return on your investment.

-This is especially true if you purchase a buy-to-let apartment in an area like Liverpool, where property prices are low and rental demand is high, resulting in some impressive rental yields.
+This is especially true if you purchase a buy-to-let apartment in areas like Liverpool or Wales, where property prices are low and rental demand is high, resulting in some impressive rental yields.

 By purchasing an off-plan apartment, you also benefit from an even more significant discount on your purchase price.